What Does DRSABCD Stand For?

 CPR: Perform Cardiopulmonary Resuscitation

 Start CPR if the person isn’t breathing.
 Do 30 chest compressions, then two rescue breaths.
 Repeat until help arrives or they start breathing.
-Perform compressions at 100-120 per minute.
+Perform compressions at 100-120 per minute, or 1-2 each second.
+Keeping in time with the beat to “Stayin’ Alive” by The Bee Gees is a great way to remember.
 Depress the sternum about one-third of the chest depth.

 Defibrillation

+CPR isn’t enough to restart a heart on its own.
 Use an automated external defibrillator (AED) if available.
 It can help restore normal heart rhythm.
-Follow the device’s voice prompts carefully.
+They are designed to be used by anyone, so follow the device’s voice prompts carefully.
 Using a defibrillator within 8-12 minutes increases survival chances.
 Every minute without it decreases survival by 10%.

 When to Use the DRSABCD Action Plan